 The Nature Conservancy-Canada, 2017

-Ehler, Charles N., ed., 2018.
+Ehler, Charles N., guest editor, 2020.
+Introduction.
 Special Issue on Marine Spatial Planning.
 Marine Policy.
-In preparation.
+10 manuscripts in prooduction.

 Pinarbasi, Kemal, Ibon Galparsoro, Angel Borja, Vanessa Stelzenmuller, Charles N. Ehler, and Antje Simpel.
 Decision support tools in marine spatial planning: present applications, gaps, and future perspectives.
 Marine Policy, 83: 83-91.

 Ehler, Charles N., 2017.
 Marine spatial planning ten years later: a conversation with Charles Ehler.
 Marine Ecosystems and Management Newsletter.
 Posted 1 May 2017

 Santos, Catarina Frazao, Tundi Agardy, Francisco Andrade, Manual Barange, Larry B. Crowder, Charles N. Ehler, Michael K. Orbach, and Rui Rosa, 2016.
 Ocean planning in a changing climate.
 Nature Geoscience.
 Vol. 9.
 October. p.
 730. On-line version of paper at: http://www.nature.com/ngeo/journal/v9/n10/full/ngeo2821.html.